Suryansh1720001/Taaveez/README.md

 # 📜App Description

-It provides a creative environment to people who are fond of writing.
+It provides a creative environment for people who are fond of writing.
 This application targets poets and book authors who prefer innovative writing techniques.

 <img src ="https://user-images.githubusercontent.com/85965606/210629140-4479c8b7-cca8-42a0-88b6-33ec72b2e4be.png" width="700" heigth="600">